vectordotdev/vector/docs/content/en/highlights/2021-07-13-helm-customConfig.md

 ## Using `customConfig`

-We've configured the `ConfigMap` template to fail if the deprecated keys are enabled at the same time as the new YAML based configurations.
-The following values can be used to disable the old deprecated keys and use the new YAML based configuration with default values.
+The `customConfig` key is mututally exclusive with the now deprecated configuration keys, if any values are provided to `customConfig` any pre-generated config we provide by default will not be templated.
+Please review the sections above to see example converstions between the deprecated keys and the new `customConfig` based options.

-With the deprecated keys disabled, a custom Vector configuration can be provided in raw YAML and is passed through a `tpl` function to allow for the evaluation of Helm templates contained within.
+With `customConfig` a Vector configuration can be provided in raw YAML and is passed through a `tpl` function to allow for the evaluation of Helm templates contained within.
 Below is an example of values using `customConfig` and templating.

 ```yaml title="cusomConfig.yaml"
 customConfig: